 Here we have provided answers to common questions relating to your degree and what you will be studying.

-You can check which school you belong to by checking the following document.
+The 2014 guide is currently being updated and will be available in July.
 Students enrolled on the BA Humanities and Social Science belong to the school of their principal lead subject.

 Your Personal Tutor is normally a member of academic staff based in your school.
 All students at the University of Edinburgh have a Personal Tutor and/or a Student Support Officer (SSO).